apetrai/apetrai/README.md

 # Angelo Petrai's Portfolio
 ## About Me
-Hi, I’m Angelo, I’m 16 years old and I’m passionate about software and I have been myself web technologies like HTML, CSS, and JavaScript and especially C++.
-I aspire to become a software engineer and I’m currently looking for the right opportunity.
-Thank you.
+Hi, I’m Angelo, I’m 16 years old and I’m passionate self-learning software developer with hands-on experience in C++, JavaScript, and web technologies.
+Currently expanding my skills by working on personal projects, including coding challenges and learning advanced concepts in C++.
+Actively preparing for future opportunities in software development and looking to contribute to meaningful projects.
+I aim to leverage my growing technical knowledge to pursue a career in software engineering and contribute to innovative teams in the tech industry.

 ### Skills  <br>
    * Languages: C++, C, HTML, CSS, JavaScript